Wednesday, July 26, 2017

 2. Some consider Roman Damascus as an aberrancy, arguing that Medieval Damascus had simply reverted to its pre-classical plan or the lack thereof.

-Security remains however the main factor in determining what at first sight appears to be a chaotic and maze-like urban tissue.
-Fear can compel a man to lock his door and when several families share this sentiment the natural result would be to restrict the access of the neighborhood or subdivision by constructing a gate at its entrance.
-There used to be legions of such gates until the end of the 19th century when they started to disappear.
-Still quite few of them were still present in the early years of the French Mandate and some were replaced in 1925-1926 (doubtless a reference to the Great Syrian Revolution).
+It was security, however, that largely determined what appears at first sight as a chaotic and maze-like urban tissue.
+Fear can compel a man to lock his door, and when several families share this sentiment, the natural result would be to restrict the access of the neighborhood or subdivision by constructing a gate at its entrance.
+There used to be legions of such gates until they started to disappear towards the end of the 19th century.
+Quite a few of them were still present in the early years of the French Mandateand some were replaced in 1925-1926 (1).
 As a rule, those gates were closed every day between 21:00 and 23:00.

 No comments: